gu-fan/awesome/README.rst

     some autostart programs.

+    some app in menu

+    add shutdown/rebooot/suspend/hibernate in menu
-    some app in menu and shutdown/rebooot(need exec ck-lauch-session in .xinitrc) .
+        (need dbus and exec ck-lauch-session in .xinitrc)

 * theme.lua
     changed some color setting and border width.